-Keratoconus is a progressive eye condition which distorts vision and cannot be corrected with glasses or contact lenses.
-Reported prevalence of Keratoconus in India varies by region and diagnostic criteria, with some studies estimating rates between 0.9% and 2.3% in select populations.
+Keratoconus is a progressive eye condition that distorts vision.
+In early and moderate stages, vision can often be corrected with glasses or specialty contact lenses, while advanced cases may require surgical intervention.
+Reported prevalence varies widely, with higher rates seen in hospital-based or high-risk populations rather than the general population.
 In such cases, a corneal transplant is considered when other treatments like corneal cross-linking or specialty contact lenses are no longer effective in managing advanced keratoconus.

 It is a surgical procedure where a damaged or diseased cornea is replaced with healthy donor tissue to restore vision.